Why Choose Sabi Sands Game Reserve for Your Budget Safari?

 Photographic safaris

-If you’re a keen photographer and are wanting to catch the Big Five on film, Sabi Sand is a photographer’s paradise.
-As mentioned above, the rangers in Sabi Sand know where to go and sightings are reported via radio.
+If you’re a keen photographer and want to catch the Big Five animals on film, the Sabi Sand Game Reserve is paradise.
+As mentioned above, the rangers in Sabi Sand know where to go, and sightings are reported via radio.

 Now you know why Sabi Sands is special exclusive but still affordable.
 Contact one of our knowledgeable ABS consultants now to book your dream safari.